Kcorb0/Kcorb0/README.md

-## :call_me: Yo.
-I'm Josh aka Kcorb on most other platforms :call_me:
+## :robot: Yo.
+I'm Josh aka Kcorb on most other platforms :robot:

 Where did you come from?